xzuser/eth-smart-contract_AirdropableContact_withAdminPart/src/readme.md

 + admins can set partners
 + only partners will be able to made a payment on this address
 + only owner can withdrawal not this contract tokens and ETH from this contract

+# Do not to do

++ do not set partners deposit less then 100 wei its very important